martinkearn/Content/Blogs/Blazor File Select with Virus Scan.md

 In this section, we'll look at the setup of the basic project.

 1. Create a Blazor Server project using the standard template.
 You can follow this tutorial if you have never created a Blazor project before: https://docs.microsoft.com/en-us/aspnet/core/tutorials/build-a-blazor-app?view=aspnetcore-3.1
+   - I believe all this should also work for Blazor Web Assembly but I've not tried it
-2. Install the BlazorInputFile NuGet package.
-You can follow the steps outlined in this blog article: http://blog.stevensanderson.com/2019/09/13/blazor-inputfile/
+2. Install and configure the `BlazorInputFile` NuGet package.
+   - You can follow the steps outlined in this blog article: http://blog.stevensanderson.com/2019/09/13/blazor-inputfile/
-3. Install the nClam NuGet package: `Install-Package nClam`
+3. Install the `nClam` NuGet package: `Install-Package nClam`

 ## Using BlazorInputFile

-When installed, BlazorInputFile is very easy to use; it is basically just a component which you can simply add to the mark-up section of the page where you want to use it:
+When installed, BlazorInputFile is very easy to use; it is basically just a component which you can add to the mark-up section of the page where you want to use it:

 ```html
 <InputFile OnChange="HandleFileSelected" />
 ```

-You then need to implement the `HandleFileSelected` method which will get the file stream.
-For now, let just add a basic handler; add this code block to the bottom of your blazor page.
+You then need to implement the `HandleFileSelected` method which will get the file stream when a file is selected.
+For now, lets just add a basic handler; add this code block to the bottom of your Blazor page.

 ```c#
 @code {